aurora/iadl/README.md

 ## Usage

-    usage: iadl.sh <collectionname> <extensions> <destination-dir>
+    usage: iadl.sh <collection> <extensions> <destination-dir>

       <collection>
           Name of collection to download files from.
-The collection name must be entered exactly as shown: lower case, with hyphens.
+The collection name must be entered exactly as shown.
 See the archive.org entry page for the collection name.

       <extensions>
           Comma-separated list of accepted file extensions.